sathvikaithala/Belly_Button_Diversity/README.md

 ### Overview:

-The user is able to select one of the many ID numbers in the dropdown list to
+The user is able to select one of the many ID numbers in the dropdown list to view their associated belly button bacteria makeup.

 The page will load three charts, as well as a table that displays demographic data for the selected ID number.